Guidelines on prosecuting cases involving communications sent via social media

 Improving the safety, support and satisfaction of victims and witnesses is a key objective of the VAWG Strategy.
 In progressing cases, prosecutors should be aware of the particular difficulties faced by VAWG victims and the sensitivities involved in supporting them.

-Key characteristics of VAWG victims that may impact on case handling include:
+Key characteristics of VAWG offending that may impact on case handling include:

 - The perpetrator and victim are often known to one another and often there is a controlling relationship.